 And that’s how Deborah and I raised our four, we never told them once to not drink, we just taught them from very young what happens when you drink, and it was their choice and it never failed them.”

-~ Serge Benhayon, Way of the Livingness 15
+~ Serge Benhayon, The Way of The Livingness 15

 These teachings are vital to our youth, who experience a period of high intensity pressure to conform to many behaviours, activities and attitudes in order to achieve acceptance and recognition in their immediate world.
 When engaged, teenagers communicate with great honesty their understandings of life and the inner-struggle to not lose themselves in and amongst the need they feel to be accepted and not considered weird, odd or to be excluded from peers.